JgGabiruta/2025-1-p3-tiapn-si-grupo-3/src/TIAPN COM REACT/README.md

 # Código do projeto

-> Aqui devem ficar os arquivos-fonte do projeto: HTML, CSS, JavaScript, imagens e outros necessários para o funcionamento do sistema.

-[Código do front-end](../src/front) -- repositório do código do front-end
+[Código do front-end](../src/front-end) -- repositório do código do front-end

 [Código do back-end](../src/back)  -- repositório do código do back-end